glic3rinu/passlib/docs/lib/passlib.utils.h64.rst

 Constants
 =========
-.. object:: CHARS = "./0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz"
+.. data:: CHARS = "./0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz"

     The character set used by the Hash-64 format.
     A character's index in CHARS denotes it's corresponding 6-bit integer value.